graphql/graphql.github.io/site/community/Community-Resources.md

 - [@apollostack](https://twitter.com/apollostack)
 - [@graphcool](https://twitter.com/graphcool)

+### Facebook

+Join the [Facebook Group](https://www.facebook.com/groups/795330550572866/) for more discussions and knowledge sharing.

 ## Blogs

 Here are a list of notable blog posts to help you better understand GraphQL: